alleyinteractive/alley-coding-standards/README.md

 composer run phpcs
 ```

-You can also pass arguments to the componser phpcs script, following a `--` operator like this:
+You can also pass arguments to the composer phpcs script, following a `--` operator like this:

 ```
 composer run phpcs -- --report=summary